mongodb/docs/source/reference/configuration-options.rst

    logging information.

    Unless specified, :option:`mongod` will output all log information to the standard output.
-Unless :setting:`logapend` is set to ``true``, the logfile will be overwritten when the process restarts.
+Unless :setting:`logappend` is ``true``, the logfile will be overwritten when the process restarts.

-.. setting:: logapend
+.. setting:: logappend

    *Default:* false

-   Set to ``true`` to ensure that new entries will be added to the end of the logfile rather than overwriting the content of the log when the process restarts.
+   Set to ``true`` to add new entries  to the end of the logfile rather than overwriting the content of the log when the process restarts.